 Students may elect to take a course Pass-Fail during the first three weeks of the semester.
 The following rules apply to Pass-Fail courses:

-Students may not elect to take Professional Responsibility or seminars Pass-Fail.
-Experiential Credit courses may be taken Pass-Fail (if designated by the professor) except for courses that are graded on a credit/no-credit basis.
+Students may not elect to take Professional Responsibility or courses meeting the graduation writing requirement Pass-Fail.
+Experiential Credit courses may be taken Pass-Fail, if designated by the professor.
+Courses graded credit/no credit are not pass/fail courses under this policy.

 - A student may take only one course (maximum of 4 credits) Pass-Fail during their entire J.D. program.
 Note: Fundamental Skills for the Bar Examination (BAREX 900) is graded on a pass/fail basis, but does not count against the one pass/fail course a student may take.